AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-release-20-4.md

 * Updated the experience of printing a list of goals with a more intuitive Print link in the Goal List section.

-  For information about printing goals, see [Print the Goal List in Adobe Workfront Goals](../../../workfront-goals/goal-management/print-the-goal-list.md).
+  For information about printing goals, see "Print the Goal List in Adobe Workfront Goals".

   >[!NOTE]
   >